chat-du-cheshire/user-list/README.md

 ## Api server

-Run `npm run apu` for a api server.
+Run `npm run api` for a api server.
 Api hosts on `http://localhost:3000/`.
 It has been realized on [json-server](https://github.com/typicode/json-server).

+## Generate documentation

+Run `npm run doc` for a generate docs.
+To serve docs `npm run doc:serve`.
+Doc hosts on `http://localhost:8080/`.
+It has been realized with [compodoc](https://github.com/compodoc/compodoc).

 ## Code scaffolding